-"cremation risk" see section 6(7).
+cremation risk see section 6(7).

-SCHEDULE (continued)
+Schedule (continued)

-- "cremation risk certificate" means a certificate in the approved form, or a notation on a copy of the cause of death certificate, that- - (a) states whether the deceased person's human remains pose a cremation risk; and - (b) is signed by either- - (i) the doctor who signed the cause of death certificate; or - (ii) if the doctor who signed the cause of death certificate is not available-another doctor. - "doctor", other than in the term independent doctor, includes a person who, in another State or country, is equivalent to a doctor.5 - "human remains" means the remains after death of a human body, or part of a human body, and includes the body of a stillborn child. - "independent doctor" means a doctor who did not sign- - (a) the cause of death certificate; or - (b) the cremation risk certificate. - "medical procedure" means a diagnostic or surgical procedure. - "Queensland cause of death certificate" means either of the following certificates under the Registration of Births, Deaths and Marriages Act 1962- - (a) a medical certificate of the cause of death, other than a certificate mentioned in section 31 of that Act; or - (b) a medical certificate of the cause of peri-natal death, other than a certificate that section 24(4) of that Act deems not to be a medical certificate as to the cause of death. - "stillborn child" means a child not born alive as defined in the Registration of Births, Deaths and Marriages Act 1962, section 5(2)(b).
+cremation risk certificate means a certificate in the approved form, or a notation on a copy of the cause of death certificate, that-

+- (a) states whether the deceased person's human remains pose a cremation risk; and - (b) is signed by either- - (i) the doctor who signed the cause of death certificate; or - (ii) if the doctor who signed the cause of death certificate is not available-another doctor.

+doctor, other than in the term independent doctor, includes a person who, in another State or country, is equivalent to a doctor.5 human remains means the remains after death of a human body, or part of a human body, and includes the body of a stillborn child.

+independent doctor means a doctor who did not sign-

+- (a) the cause of death certificate; or - (b) the cremation risk certificate.

+medical procedure means a diagnostic or surgical procedure.

+Queensland cause of death certificate means-

+- (a) either of the following certificates under the Registration of Births, Deaths and Marriages Act 1962- - (i) a medical certificate of the cause of death, other than a certificate mentioned in section 31 of that Act; or - (ii) a medical certificate of the cause of peri-natal death, other than a certificate that section 24(4) of that Act deems not to be a medical certificate as to the cause of death; or

-5 Under the Acts Interpretation Act 1954, section 36, a "doctor" is a medical practitioner under the Medical Practitioners Registration Act 2001, schedule 3, that is, a person registered under the Medical Practitioners Registration Act 2001.
+5 Under the Acts Interpretation Act 1954, section 36, a doctor is a medical practitioner under the Medical Practitioners Registration Act 2001, schedule 3, that is, a person registered under the Medical Practitioners Registration Act 2001.